maptv/decalendar/docs/decalendar.md

 | 29  | 28  | 59  | 88  | 119 | 149 | 180 | 210 | 241 | 272 | 302 | 333 | 363 |
 | 30  | 29  |     | 89  | 120 | 150 | 181 | 211 | 242 | 273 | 303 | 334 | 364 |
 | 31  | 30  |     | 90  |     | 151 |     | 212 | 243 |     | 304 |     | 365 |

+### Seasons

+We can use the tables above to convert any Gregorian calendar date to a day number.
+This is especially useful for variable dates that have to be converted every year.
+For example, if we want to set exact the date of the longest day of the year, we could translate  from year to year such as those based on  demarcate the seasons  useful dates consecutive months in common years table below shows the approximate day numbers and Gregorian calendar dates of equinoxes and solstices.

+* `Day 78` (20 March): Northward Equinox (`NoEq`)
+* `Day 170` (20 June): Northward Solstice (`NoSo`)
+* `Day 264` (22 September): Southward Equinox (`SoEq`)
+* `Day 354` (21 December): Southward Solstice (`SoSo`)

 Another